reymon359/book-sentences/the-pragmatic-programmer/README.md

 > Civilization advances by extending the number of important operations we can perform without thinking.
 > — Alfred North Whitehead

+The most basic, most important elements that every team needs regardless of methodology, language, or technology stack... ...
+- Version Control
+- Regression Testing
+- Full Automation
+These are the three legs that support every project.

+At the project level, version control _drives_ the build and release process.
+That is, build, test, and deployment are triggered via commits or pushes to version control.

+Pragmatic Programmers are... ..._driven_ to find our bugs _now_, so we don’t have to endure the shame of others finding our bugs later.

+A good project may well have more test code than production code.
+The time it takes... ...It ends up being much cheaper in the long run, and you actually stand a chance of producing a product with close to zero defects.

+Knowing that you’ve passed the test gives you a high degree of confidence that a piece of code is "done."

+“test for real," in other words, the test environment should match the production environment closely.
+Any gaps are where bugs breed.

+Major types of software testing: unit testing; integration testing; validation and verification; and performance testing.

+**Unit Testing** A _unit test_ is code that exercises a module.

+**Integration Testing** _Integration testing_ shows that the major subsystems that make up the project work and play well with each other.

+**Validation and Verification** As soon as you have an executable user interface or prototype, you need to answer... ...Does it meet the functional requirements of the system?
+This, too, needs to be tested.

+**Performance Testing** Performance or stress testing may be important aspects of the project as well.
+Ask yourself if the software meets the performance requirements under real-world conditions... ...is it scalable?

+**Tesing the Tests** Because we can’t write perfect software, it follows that we can’t write perfect test software either.

+After you have written a test to detect a particular bug, cause the bug deliberately and make sure the test complains.
+This ensures that the test will catch the bug if it happens for real.

+Don’t expect to see 100% coverage.

+We just don’t have the time to go chasing after bugs that the automated tests could have found for us.
+We have to spend our time writing new code—and new bugs.

+Modern development relies on scripted, automatic procedures.

+People just aren’t as repeatable as computers are.
+Nor should we expect them to be.

+Everything depends on automation... ...And once you introduce manual steps (“just for this one part...”) you’ve broken a very large window... ...Always remember _Software Entropy_.
+Always.